 is trapped within.
 Because of the value of Amber, it is also has knock-off versions which are fake.

-Amber can be carved and shaped into exquisite jewelry such pendants, necklaces
+Amber can be carved and shaped into exquisite Amber Jewelry

-, earrings, brooches and rings.
+.
 Dating back to medieval times, Amber has been cherished in the form of rosaries and prized as stuff boxes and tobacco pipe stems.
-One of the most interesting stories about the power of possessing Amber occurred in 1701 when Frederick of Prussia commissioned an entire room to be covered in decorative amber panels.
+One of the most interesting stories about the power of possessing Amber occurred in 1701 when Frederick of Prussia commissioned an entire room to be covered in decorative Amber panels.
 Frederick then bestowed this room as a gift to Czar Peter the Great of Russia in 1717 and it was shipped to the Palace in St. Petersburg.
 In 1755 the room was moved again to Ekaterininsky Palace in Tsarskoye Selo.
 When the Nazis found it in 1941, the dismantled it completely and moved it to Koenigsberg castle.
 The exact location of the panels remains a mystery today although one panel showed up at auction in 1997.

 Today almost everyone is familiar with the molecule DNA (deoxyribonucleic acid) which contains the genetic blue print of life.
 In 1992, scientists discovered DNA from an extinct bee preserved in Amber.
 You will surely remember the blockbuster science fiction movie, “Jurassic Park”, which was based in part on this very same discovery.
 Although the period of Jurassic amber (146 to 208 million years ago) doesn’t seem to have any insect inclusions, scientists are able to extract DNA from those pesky insects that bite and extract blood from humans.